 In planning our new pupil premium strategy, we evaluated why activity undertaken in previous years had not had the degree of impact that we had expected.
-There has been a strong focus on Disadvantage provision and impact on attainment and progress in 2022-2023 and will continue to be the case through the School Development Plan from 2022-2025.
+There has been a strong focus on Disadvantage provision and impact on attainment and progress in 2023-2024 and will continue to be the case through the School Development Plan from 2024-2026.

 We triangulated evidence from multiple sources of data including assessments, engagement in class book scrutiny, conversations with parents, students and teachers in order to identify the challenges faced by disadvantaged pupils.
-We also used the EEF's families of schools database to view the performance of disadvantaged pupils in schools similar to ours and contacted schools with high-performing disadvantaged pupils to learn from their approach.
+We also used the EEF's families of schools database to view the performance of disadvantaged pupils in schools similar to ours and contacted schools with highperforming disadvantaged pupils to learn from their approach.

 We looked at a number of reports, studies and research papers about effective use of pupil premium, the impact of disadvantage on education outcomes and how to address challenges to learning presented by socio-economic disadvantage.
-We also looked at studies about the long-term impact of the pandemic on disadvantaged pupils.